Getting Married In Italy - Italian Wedding Guide

 - Il dolce Dessert.
 Italian favorites include Tiramisu, Cassata Siciliana, Biscotti, and many more.

-In Italian restaurants it is common to order bottled water versus tap water.
+In Italian restaurants, it is common to order bottled water versus tap water.
 Sparkling water is more common than the non-carbonated variant.
 Wine is a popular selection among Italians.
-Ordering a caffe will likely land you an espresso.
+Ordering a coffee will likely land you an espresso.

-Most coffee beverages are consumed separately from the meal, and generally cappuccino is not drunk past lunch.
-Limoncello is a popular lemon infused alcohol consumed mainly in Southern Italy, which is refreshing during the summer.
+Most coffee beverages are consumed separately from the meal, and generally, cappuccino is not drunk past lunch.
+Limoncello is popular lemon-infused alcohol consumed mainly in Southern Italy, which is refreshing during the summer.

 Tipping in Italy is subjective.
-Many say that, "only tourists tip".
-Tipping practices can vary region to region.
+Many say that "only tourists tip".
+Tipping practices can vary from region to region.
 As a standard, tipping is reserved for outstanding service.
 Also, when paying in cash, it is more acceptable to allow the recipient to keep the change.

-A service charge is often included on the restaurant bill.
+A service charge is often included in the restaurant bill.
 Generally, you can find the rate at the beginning or end of the menu.

 Prior to the introduction of the Euro in 1999, Italy mostly ran on the lira.
 The Euro (EUR) is now Italy's official currency.

-Most restaurants, hotels and business accept debit and credit cards in towns and cities and ATMs are common.
-In smaller villages however, it is wise to keep cash on you as this may be the only way to pay.
+Most restaurants, hotels, and businesses accept debit and credit cards in towns and cities and ATMs are common.
+In smaller villages, however, it is wise to keep cash on you as this may be the only way to pay.
 Small businesses and markets will generally only accept cash.